 EXPRESSION OF INTEREST

-The PHECC Research Committee are seeking expressions of interest to carry out a review of existing data in relation to emergency ambulance crewing models.
+PHECC are seeking expressions of interest to carry out a literature review of existing research in relation to clinical care provision at events or mass-gatherings.

-You are invited to apply for the research project, to carry out a review of existing data in relation to emergency ambulance crewing models.
+You are invited to apply for the research project to carry out a literature review of existing research in relation to clinical care at events or mass-gatherings.

 The successful candidate should be able to commence the project immediately, with a view to having it complete within two months.